CBD-Lab/pyvis/README.md

 ## 2- How can you extract python modules in your local environment?
-Focus on the left region and click the button [ExtractAll] to extract all modules in your local vertual environment(\emph{venv}), the backend programming will scan your site-packages directory and analyze all modules to generate some .json files provided for visualization and module analysis.
+Focus on the left region and click the button [ExtractAll] to extract all modules in your local vertual environment(venv), the backend programming will scan your site-packages directory and analyze all modules to generate some .json files provided for visualization and module analysis.
 Also if you want to view details of certain module or to update the specific information, It’s available to input the module name and click the button [ExtractSingle] to extract message of the module again.